roehampton/module-content/software-development-2/week-09/lab/README.md

 <link rel="stylesheet" href="/module-content/css/block.css">

-In this lab we will explore how we ensure that the input into our programmes is correct.
+In this lab we will explore how we ensure that the input into our programs is correct.
 This is a very important concept.
-Invalid input is one of the main reasons your programme can fail
+Invalid input is one of the main reasons your program can fail, and one of the main security risks for you programs.

+## Testing if a Value Input is a Number

 - Read in number but isn't a number